 For the dog to properly master at this, you need to repeat it daily until the dog understands the purpose of the training and remembers the lesson correctly.

 The command is needed when the dog gabs in his mouth things that you do not want them to hold.

 11. “Leave it” command

 This command can be taught by keeping a treat in both of your hands.
-Putting one of the hands close to the dog’s face – in order for him to smell it and lick it – and give the command “Leave it”.
+Putting one of the hands close to the dog’s face – for him to smell it and lick it – and give the command “Leave it.”

 12. “Place, Bed, or Crate” command

 This command is very beneficial as it tells the dog to stay in his own chosen place.
-Instead of term “Place” you might use the term such as “Your bed”, “Your crate”, “Your blanket” or else when you teach this command to your dog.
+Instead of the term “Place,” you might use the term such as “Your bed,” “Your crate,” “Your blanket” or else when you teach this command to your dog.

-This command will help you to positioned your dog when you want for him to sleep, take a nap or when you have people or kids around & you do not want destruction from the dog.
+This command will help you to position your dog when you want for him to sleep, take a nap or when you have people or kids around your dog, and you do not wish destruction from the dog.